 Mini cribs, however, are sometimes sold WITHOUT a mattress.
-In that case, we’d go for the Dream on Me pick in this section.
+In that case, we’d go for the Dream on Me pick.

 One final caveat: some mini cribs have limitations on how THICK a mattress can be.
 The mattress here is 3″.
 Be sure to read any manufacturer limitations or safety guidelines on mini cribs.

 For more information about which mini cribs we recommend, read here.

 Best Waterproof Pad.
 In this category, we’re referring exclusively to a crib mattress-size waterproof pad or mattress protector.
 We are not referring to travel mattresses or port-a-cribs.

 Our top pick for waterproof crib mattress pads is the SureGuard Mattress Protector for cribs ($25.97).
 It comes with a 100% cotton top surface while the waterproofing material is polyurethane.
 It is Greenguard Gold Certified for low VOCs and doesn’t contain any phthalates, PVC or BPA.

 Caveat: readers note you have to strictly follow the washing instructions (delicate cycle) or risk losing the waterproofing.
 Also SureGuard makes waterproof pads for adult size mattresses as well.
 Reviews of the crib mattress protector may be mixed with reviews of other sizes.
 We think the crib size works very well unless you have a high volume child.